jenskeiner/lintr/docs/project_plan.md

   - [x] 1.10.6: Iterate over all rules in the rule set for each repository in the loop body.
 Consider using a generator pattern to recursively enumerate all rules in a rule set.
   - [x] 1.10.7: For each rule check on a repository, execute the fix step immediately after, if the --fix CLI option has been passed.
 Ensure proper terminal output to inform the user.
   - [x] 1.10.8: Add a --non-interactive CLI option.
 By default, when not given, applying fixes is interactive, i.e. the user should be prompted before executing each fix.
 When given, applying fixes should not be interactive.
+  - [x] 1.10.9: Add CLI option --include-organisations.
+By default, when not given, linting only considers user repositories.
+When given, linting considers all repositories, including organisation repositories.
 - [x] 1.11: Beautify the linting output.
   - [x] 1.11.1: For each repository, list the repository name followed by the rule set applied for the repo in parenthesis.
   - [x] 1.11.2: For each repository, start the line with a hyphen to indicate an itemized list.